kajgm/websalestracker/README.md

 # RedditSalesTracker

-RedditSalesTracker (RST) is a simple tracker for posts on sales-specific subreddits
+RedditSalesTracker (RST) is a simple tracker for posts on sales-specific subreddits.

 ## Prerequisites